innovation-space/rpc-marshalling-HarithaRavichandar/README.md

 # Lab DA-1: RPC Framework with Object Marshalling

 ## Overview
 This project implements a Python-based Remote Procedure Call (RPC) framework that supports object marshalling and server-side type validation.
-It demonstrates safe client–server communication in a distributed systems context.
+It demonstrates safe and reliable client–server communication in a distributed systems environment.

 ---

 ## Implemented Remote Procedure

 The `StudentProfile` object contains:
-- `name` – string
+- name (string)
-- `id` – integer
+- id (integer)
-- `grades` – list of integers
+- grades (list of integers)

 ---